hangnguyen81/shopping-cart/README.md

 ![pic](https://i.ibb.co/F8rJ0mC/04.jpg)

-This project is not completed yet!
+This project has not been completed yet!
 I might update it with back-end part later!